nainappa/aXe-chrome-accessibility/README.md

 # aXe-chrome-accessibility README #

 aXe-chrome-accessibility is used for automating the accessibility audit of your web site with the help of selenium and Java.
-This repo is built with two popular accessibility scanners [GoogleChrome accessibility-developer-tools][2] and [aXe-core][1].
+This repo is built with two popular accessibility scanners [aXe-core][1] and [GoogleChrome accessibility-developer-tools][2].

 There are three methods available in <i>ProcessResponse</i> class for page scanning.
 1. aXescanner() - This method just scans without any rules by using aXe-core